-Breastfeeding thrush – also known as nipple thrush – can be uncomfortable and distressing, but it’s easily treated with medication.
-Diet, supplements and good hygiene also help.
+Breastfeeding thrush – also known as nipple thrush – while uncomfortable and upsetting can be easily treated with medication.

 Symptoms of thrush in a mother

 - Flaky or shiny skin around the nipples

 - Stabbing feeling in your breasts, either when you’re breastfeeding or between feeds

 ‘Most women won’t know or consider nipple thrush as a possibility because it is not something that’s often discussed,’ says Marie Louise, aka The Modern Midwife.